Skip to main content

 Instructional Service Agreement (ISA) with Pitt Community College

 Learn how to analyze, compile, maintain, manage and report health information.
-Students learn to classify, code, and index diagnoses and procedures and design system controls to monitor patient information security and a variety of other health information processes.
+Students learn to classify, code, and index diagnoses and procedures.
+They also design system controls to monitor patient information security and other health information processes.
 Graduates may be eligible sit for certification to become a Registered Health Information Technician (RHIT).
 Employment includes hospitals, rehabilitation facilities, nursing homes and a wide variety of other health agencies.

 Students may earn 33 General Education credit hours at COA for transfer to Pitt Community College’s HIT program.
 Visit Pitt Community College for other program courses and admission requirements or contact Health Sciences admissions.